 Everyone knows about Napoleon Bonaparte of France and who he is.
 He was the French emperor and a military mastermind back in the 1800s.
 One of his main components of success was the old guard.
 This military unit was known as the most prestigious, finest, and battle-hardened imperial unit in his army.

-In order to join this prestigious unit, they must be:
+To join this prestigious unit, they must be:

 - Under 35 years age of entry,